habitat-sh/habitat/www/source/docs/create-packages-binary-only.html.md

 Typically, when working with binary artifacts, you would start with a plan like this and work backwards to define the correct contents of the phases.

-## Relocate Hard-Coded Library Dependencies
+## Relocate Hard-Coded Library Dependencies If Possible

 Many binaries hardcode library dependencies to `/lib` or `/lib64` inside their ELF symbol table.
 Unfortunately, this means that Habitat is unable to provide dependency isolation guarantees if packages are dependent on any operating system's libraries in those directories.
 The built Habitat packages will also fail to run in minimal environments like containers built using `hab-pkg-dockerize`, because there will not be a `glibc` inside `/lib` or `/lib64`.